A Fast Algorithm for the Finite Expression Method in Learning Dynamics on Complex Networks: Methods

 To address this mixed optimization problem, FEX employs a CO technique to determine the best selection of operators while leveraging a continuous optimization method to finetune the corresponding parameters of tree nodes.
 Regarding the CO, FEX utilizes a RL strategy to transform CO into a continuous optimization over probability distributions.
 To achieve this transformation, a controller network (modeled as a fully connected neural network) is integrated into FEX, which produces the probability mass function for each operator's selection at every tree node.
 Consequently, selecting the most suitable operators for tree nodes is recast as the problem of training the optimal controller network capable of sampling top-performing operators.
 The refinement process of identifying the best controller is fundamentally a continuous optimization task.
 The controller network's parameters are refined through policy gradient techniques to maximize the anticipated reward, consistent with RL conventions.
 As a result, the best operators can be efficiently identified by sampling from the probability distribution of the learned controller network.

 In particular, analyzing dynamics in complex networks brings forth several challenges, primarily the computational complexity involved.
 Computing particle interactions on a graph requires $O(N^2)$ complexity, where $N$ is the number of nodes in a network.
 This is prohibitive for large-scale systems.
-We've employed the RBM~\cite{jin2020random} when calculating the loss function to mitigate this.
+We utilize a stochastic algorithm when calculating the loss function to mitigate this.
 Simply put, nodes in the network are grouped into random batches and particle interactions are limited to their respective batches.
-By integrating RBM into the CO segment of FEX training, we've achieved faster computational speeds, i.e., $O(N)$ computational complexity, without sacrificing the precision required to identify the accurate structure of the FEX tree.
+With this strategy, we achieve faster computational speeds, i.e., $O(N)$ computational complexity, without sacrificing the precision required to identify the accurate structure of the FEX tree.